coste-v/kubernetes_infra_tutorial/Part1.md

 ![Get namespace](images/part1/get-namespace.png)

-We can see our that our tutorial-namespace has been created.
+We can see that our tutorial-namespace has been created.

 ### Context